An MBA in Technology or Information Technology (IT) can be a rewarding step for many students.

 Some 40 percent of BYU’s MBA class of 2020 went into the technology sector.
 Hiring companies have included Google, LinkedIn, Microsoft, HP, Amazon, Dell, and others in the sector.View School Profile

 Tepper offers a robust selection of electives in information technology, as well as an MBA track in “Technology Leadership.”
 The school's recently-launched campus in Silicon Valley will only solidify ties with the tech industry.
 In recent years, between 30 and 40 percent of the school’s MBA cohort have gone into the technology industry.View School Profile

 Close to Redmond, Washington (the home of Microsoft), Foster is right in the middle of a bustling tech center.
-With specialized offerings like the “Technology Management” MBA, a whopping 60 percent of the school’s MBA class of 2018 went into the technology sector, the highest percentage of any business school surveyed by FIND MBA.View School Profile
+With specialized offerings like the “Technology Management” MBA, it’s no surprise that this school tends to send at least half of its MBAs into the technology sector.View School Profile

 Information technology is a $70 billion industry in India, and IIM-A students know this: typically, over half of the school’s PGP-X grads go into the sector.View School Profile

 Related MBA News